 Have you ever sat next to a CEO when he realizes his firm has been breached and much is at risk?
 We have.
 It is a very emotional moment and there is tremendous toxicity.
 Fear, blame, embarrassment, and anger are often present.
+On day 1, they come to the conference room with pale faces and open checkbooks.
+They beg for salvation.
+They just want it resolved.
+How does this happen?
 This is the direct result of the majority of CEO and CFO choosing to avoid knowing their risks and choosing to save money while risking much more.
 When it happens, all of that guilt comes rushing forward.
-Its like realizing you lost the poker game in which you bet your house.
+It is embarrassing.
+They have so much of their identity tied into the business, and they realize they risk losing it all.
+61% of small and medium businesses are done within 6 months of a cyber breach.
+It’s like realizing you lost the poker game in which you bet your house.
 It is a really bad day.

 Governing bodies such as DHS, the FFIEC, DHHS, and others are moving to force management and boards of directors to take more active roles in cyber security risk analysis and moving to require a top-down approach because far too many business leaders are choosing ignorance over knowledge and risk over mitigation.
 IT leaders can save the CEO and the organization by ensuring that their business leaders know the risks, likelihood, and estimated impacts.
 Having a security partner mitigates the risk and the impact.